Lilly builds on Racial Justice Commitment, more than doubles spending with Black suppliers

 INDIANAPOLIS (WISH) — Lilly says they’ve reached a major milestone in its Racial Justice Commitment.
-The company says it’s tripled its spending with Black and diver suppliers and venders locally and nationally.
+The company says it’s tripled its spending with Black and diverse suppliers and vendors locally and nationally.
 They say this is just one part of an ongoing plan to build equity.

 Lilly representatives say the focus around the Racial Justice Commitment focuses on five key areas that includes people development, sustaining jobs, health, equity, social impact, and diversity partners.
 Although this is a work in progress, they say the ultimate goal is to create an equitable ecosystem, in the state of Indiana